 The Governmental Accounting Standards Board (GASB) has issued statements that will become effective in future years, including Statement Nos.
-87 (Leases), 89 (Accounting for Interest Costs), 91 (Conduit Debt Obligations), 92 (Omnibus 2020), 93 (Interbank Offered Rates), 94 (Public-Private and Public-Public Partnerships), 96 (Information Technology Arrangements), and 97 (Deferred Compensation Plans).
+87 (Leases), 91 (Conduit Debt Obligations), 92 (Omnibus 2020), 93 (Interbank Offered Rates), 94 (Public-Private and Public-Public Partnerships), 96 (Information Technology Arrangements), and 97 (Deferred

+Compensation Plans).
 Management has not yet determined the impact of these statements on the financial statements.